-Effective as of September 9, 2020, the Board of Directors adopted the Clawback Policy, which provides for the recoupment of certain cash and equity incentive compensation from executive officers in the event of an accounting restatement and/or detrimental conduct.
+The Clawback Policy was originally adopted in 2020, was amended in 2023 to comply with the Nasdaq listing standards as mandated by the SEC.
+The updated Clawback Policy, which requires recoupment of certain cash and equity incentive compensation from executive officers in the event of an accounting restatement and allows recoupment in the event of detrimental conduct, applies to incentive-based compensation received on or after October 2, 2023.
 See "Corporate Governance-Clawback Policy" above.
+A copy of the Clawback Policy is attached as an exhibit to the 2023 Annual Report.